basics/nuxt-booster/README.md

 - dynamic loading of images based on bandwidth

 Result:
-- delivery of the minimum required resources based on the current viewport
+- delivery of the minimum required resources based on the current viewport.

 [**Release Notes** 📖](./CHANGELOG.md)